Nicaraguan Fitness Model Dolly Castro Shows Off Curvaceous Physique In A White Swimsuit

-Dolly Castro smoldered in a swimsuit in the most recent update that was added to her Instagram page.
+Dolly Castro smoldered in a swimsuit in the most recent update that she added to her Instagram page.
 The January 19 update included two images that showed off her curvaceous physique.

-The first photo in the series saw Dolly posing in the center of the frame.
-A geotag in the post indicated that she was in Cabo San Lucas, Baja California Sur.
+The first photo in the series featured Dolly posing in the center of the frame.
+According to her geotag, she was in Cabo San Lucas, Baja California Sur.
 She stood in front of a bar that was made of small tiles, resting both hands behind her.
 Dolly had one foot tucked into her slide, and she put the opposite leg up like a flamingo.
 She turned her head to the side and wore a smile on her face for the photo op.
-The second image in the series captured the model posing at a closer angle, where she was all smiles.
+The model was captured posing at a closer angle in the second image, where she was all smiles.

-The Nicaraguan beauty showed off her bombshell curves in a tight one-piece that left little to the imagination.
+The Nicaraguan beauty showed off her bombshell curves in a tight one-piece.
 The garment had a bright white fabric that popped against her bronze complexion.
 Its thick straps were tight over her shoulders, and her muscular arms were on full display.
-It had a low neckline that plunged deep into her chest, showing off her ample assets.
+It had a low neckline that plunged deep down her chest, showing off her ample assets.
 Dolly dressed the look up with a white belt that had a circular gold ring in the middle and highlighted her hourglass curves.

-The post has not gone unnoticed by her audience, and it’s quickly attracted a ton of praise.
-In a short time of the double-photo share going live on her feed, it has already earned more than 13,000 likes and 290-plus comments.
-Some social media users complimented Dolly’s figure, while a few more dropped a line to let her know that they are big fans.

-“Love that bathing suit.
-You look like a goddess,” one follower gushed, adding a series of flames to the end of their comment.
+"Love that bathing suit.
+You look like a goddess," one follower gushed, adding a series of flames at the end of their comment.

-“I love seeing you on my timeline,” a second social media user commented.
+"I love seeing you on my timeline," a second person commented.

 "The most beautiful woman on earth!!!!!!!!!" a third fan chimed in.